AIRCREW ASSOCIATION CYPRUS

 4. The rules of Parliamentary Debate shall prevail at all ACA CY General Meetings.
 In particular:

 a.
-A quorum of at least 25% of all Full Members shall be present.
+A quorum of at least 25% of all Full and/or Associate Members shall be present.

 b.
 No discussion on a motion or an amendment thereto shall take place until it has been properly proposed, seconded and read out from the Chair.

 c.
 No suggestion, proposal or motion calling for the expenditure or commitment of ACA CY funds, other than for regular obligations, shall be approved without reference to the Hon Treasurer or his authorized Deputy.